VCSTDN2024/imad5112-assignment-2-ST10471529/README.md

 ## Project Overview

-The **[App Title]** is a mobile application developed as part of an assignment in the [Course Name] subject.
-This application was created using **Kotlin** and **Android Studio**.
-The app's primary purpose is to [briefly describe the purpose of the app, e.g., provide a task management system, display weather forecasts, etc.].
+The **Game of quizz** was developed for a mobile app development subject.
+Used was **Kotlin** and **Android Studio** to create this app.
+The purpose of the app is to test the user's general knowledge on the app and encourage users to practice more if they don't get satisfaction on their results.

-The app was developed to meet the requirements of the assignment, which includes creating a functional mobile app and utilizing GitHub for version control and CI/CD automation using GitHub Actions.
+The app focuses on the requirements of the assignment and meet the expectations and utilizing GitHub for version control and CI/CD automation using GitHub Actions.

 ---

 ## Purpose and Features

 ### Purpose:
-The main goal of this app is to [explain the app’s functionality].
+The goal of my app is to encourage people to test their common knowledge and gain knowledge from it as well.

 ### Key Features:
-- Feature 1: [Description of a feature, e.g., "User login functionality"]
+- When opening the app, the user is greated with straight forward information on the app and what to do as well as indicating how to begin the quizz.
-- Feature 2: [Description of another feature, e.g., "Displaying weather data based on location"]
+- Simple to understand and easy to work with making the app easy to operate.
-- Feature 3: [Optional, another feature, e.g., "Push notifications for reminders"]
+- Once completing the app there will be more comments on what to do next so the user is not lost when operating the app.

-These features aim to provide [what the app aims to achieve, e.g., an easy-to-use platform for managing tasks or organizing personal information].
+These features simply aim to provide a ease of use feeling for the user, especially for those who might be challenged.

 ---

 ## Design Considerations

-The design of the **[App Title]** was based on the following key considerations:
+My design for the **Game of quizz** was based on these ideas and considerations:

-1. **User Experience (UX)**: The app was designed with the goal of providing an intuitive and easy-to-navigate user interface, ensuring a seamless user experience.
+1. **User Experience**: The way the app is structured with minimal distractions and easy to read makes it user friendly.

 2. **Responsiveness**: The app was built to ensure it performs well on different screen sizes, with particular attention to device compatibility.